 When taxpayers are required to engage in certain communications with tax authorities because of a dispute, such as an audit or appealing taxes, they will need representation while dealing with tax authorities.
 Representatives of taxpayers—which may be individuals, businesses, trusts, or estates—will prepare and file documents for taxpayers, give the taxpayer advice on the best way to resolve their tax dispute, defend the rights that the taxpayer is entitled to, help the taxpayer and tax authority find a resolution, and negotiate payment plans on behalf of the taxpayer.

 Taxpayers that need representation before tax authorities should know that they can use the services of Sacramento tax representation accountants from Cook CPA Group.
 Using a wealth of experience and expertise, the accountants that work with Cook CPA Group can help clients with everything involved in successful tax planning and resolution of tax issues.
-For more information about getting an accountant from Cook CPA Group to represent you or your business before tax authorities, call Cook CPA Group at (916) 432-2218.

 Who Can Represent You Before Federal (IRS) and State Tax Authorities